-An easy recipe for vegetarian pad Thai inspired noodles with halloumi cheese!
-Using all supermarket staple ingredients, this spin on pad thai is bursting with flavor and makes for a healthy weeknight dinner.
+An easy recipe for stir fried halloumi pad Thai!
+Using all supermarket staple ingredients, these noodles are bursting with flavor and make for a healthy weeknight dinner.
 The addition of fried halloumi ensures that no one misses the meat in this veggie version!

 Well, hello big bowl of noodle heaven!

 Today I present you with a vegetarian pad Thai with… halloumi cheese.

 Yes, halloumi again.
 It’s been a while since I posted a halloumi recipe, and there was a time when I thought I was over-doing it, but they are consistently my most popular recipes soooo, let’s just go all in and add it to everything we can think of.

 I’m glad we’re all on the same page here.

 This is Easy (but totally inauthentic) Vegetarian Pad Thai